ponki-d-monkey/iHeartLinks.Core/README.md

 [![Build Status](https://dev.azure.com/marlon-hizole/iHeartLinks/_apis/build/status/iHeartLinks.Core.CI?branchName=master)](https://dev.azure.com/marlon-hizole/iHeartLinks/_build/latest?definitionId=13&branchName=master)

 **iHeartLinks.Core** is a class library for implementing [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) in a RESTful API.
-It is a framework agnostic library that should be implemented and extended in specific frameworks.
-See [iHeartLinks.AspNetCore](https://github.com/ponki-d-monkey/iHeartLinks.AspNetCore) as an example - an implementation for ASP.NET core applications.
+It is a framework agnostic library that should be implemented and extended in a specific framework.
+See [iHeartLinks.AspNetCore](https://github.com/ponki-d-monkey/iHeartLinks.AspNetCore) as an example - an implementation in ASP.NET core.

 ## Installation